jim-schwoebel/allie/datasets/readme.md

 You can always create datasets with [mTurk](https://towardsdatascience.com/how-i-created-a-40-000-labeled-audio-dataset-in-4-hours-of-work-and-500-17ad9951b180) and/or [SurveyLex](https://surveylex.com) as well.

 ## Audio datasets
-A larger description of these datasets can be found [https://towardsdatascience.com/a-data-lakes-worth-of-audio-datasets-b45b88cd4ad](here).
+There are two main types of audio datasets: speech datasets and audio event/music datasets.

 ### Speech datasets
 * [Common Voice](https://voice.mozilla.org/) - Common Voice is Mozilla's initiative to help teach machines how real people speak.
 12GB in size; spoken text based on text from a number of public domain sources like user-submitted blog posts, old books, movies, and other public speech corpora.